AcheronProject/AcheronDocs/pcbway/sponsorship.rst

 PCBWay is a big player in the business of Printed Circuit Board (PCB) manufacture (F) and assembly (A), which we generally abbreviate as PCBFA.
 This is also called full-turnkey process.
 You can hire their services at `their website <http://www.pcbway.com>`_, where they have an Instant Quote process.
 This means that you can submit your files to their webiste and receive an immediate quotation of the price you will pay for their services, if you use PCBF only.
 If you want to hire PCBFA, they will analyse and review your project and make a quotation for the PCBs, the components and their services, assigning to you a sales representative and sending you a very detailed quotation within a week.

-For everyone interested in using their services, always have in mind that they are based in Asia (China I believe), so if you are thinking of importing their PCBs to sell, most countries will apply importation tarrifs.
+For everyone interested in using their services, keep in mind that they are based in Asia (China I believe), so if you are thinking of importing their PCBs to sell, most countries will apply importation tarrifs.
 However, their price is almost always worth it over local manufacturers.

 Why accepting sponsorships
 --------------------------

-At a first glance one might ask himself why should I accept a sponsorhip from a big PCB manufacturer.
+At first glance, one might ask themself why should I accept a sponsorhip from a big PCB manufacturer.

 First, because hardware development takes money.
 Much money.
 Sometimes more than what I can pay, actually; a round of five PCB prototypes will cost easily from 130 to 180 US dollars.
 In general, my modus operandi is that I don't charge for a PCB project but the person that wants the PCB pays for prototypes.